Louise de La Vallière: Legitimisation of her daughter

 Portrait of La Vallière from around 1667.

-On 13 May, the King published a letters patent to legitimise his only living child with La Vallière, Marie-Anne.
-He conferred on her Chasteau in northern Touraine, including the ruins of a fortress on Lake Val Joyeux (Vaujours) and created a duchy ‘to be enjoyed by the said damoiselle Louise-Françoise de La Vallière, and, after her death, by Marie-Anne [...] [and] her [legitimate] heirs and descendants’.
+On 13 May, the King published a letter patent to legitimise his only living child with La Vallière, Marie-Anne.
+He conferred on her Chasteau in northern Touraine, including the ruins of a fortress on Lake Val Joyeux (Vaujours) and created a duchy "to be enjoyed by the said damoiselle Louise-Françoise de La Vallière, and, after her death, by Marie-Anne [...] [and] her [legitimate] heirs and descendants".
 Marie-Anne was authorised to use her mother's surname and soon afterwards given the courtesy title of Mademoiselle de Blois.
-The King lamented his mistake in committing adultery and promising that ‘he shall never return to it’ to his advisors and his wife.
+At the same time, the King lamented committing adultery and promised that "he shall never return to it".

-Legitimising the ‘natural’ children of French kings was regular practice, yet devout courtiers and those anxious for their privileges as ‘lawful’ descendants of aristocratic houses scorned the decision.
+Legitimising the "natural" children of French kings was regular practice, yet devout courtiers and those anxious for their privileges scorned the decision.
 Louis later explained in his Mémoirs that he wanted to provide for his mistress and child in case he died in war.
-He considered it ‘just’ to grant Marie-Anne ‘the honour of her birth’ and reward La Vallière in a way ‘suited to [his] affection’.
-Her brother was promoted in the army and her uncle made a bishop.
+He considered it "just" to grant Marie-Anne "the honour of her birth" and to reward La Vallière in a way "suited to [his] affection".
+La Vallière's brother was promoted in the army and her uncle made a bishop.
 It seems that La Vallière was not aware that her lover's actions signalled the end of the relationship.
 She was pregnant again, but her unborn child (and any later offspring) was not included in the succession of her duchy.